 Inference: Based on a two-sided logrank p-value of 0.2664 we fail to reject the null hypothesis that the survival experience in participants with high serum LDL compared to normal serum LDL is the same.
 Similarly, using regression methods we obtain a hazard ratio of 0.75 or the instantaneous risk of death is 25% lower in those with high serum LDL.
 The 95% confidence interval suggests this ratio would not be unusual if the true hazard ratio was anywhere between 0.45 and 1.25 or if the instantaneous risk of death was anywhere between 55% lower in high serum LDL and 25% higher high serum LDL.
 The regression method provides a p-value of 0.268 and we would again fail to reject the null hypothesis that the survival experience in participants with high serum LDL compared to normal serum LDL is the same.
 The robust model gives very similar estimate for the 95% confidence interval and p-value.
 Finally the graph below also shows that the curves are similar which support failing to reject the null hypothesis.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Wrong p-value, Hazard ratio (-1)

+Add KM (+1)

+Total: 10/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?

 We have already established that dichotomizing survival into less than 5 years and greater than 5 years is valid; I would only use measures where we were able to use serum LDL as a continuous measure so we don’t lose important information.
 This leaves using two-sample t-tests to compare arithmetic mean or geometric mean.
 Upon comparing the t-statistics the geometric mean t-test shows a strong association (t=2.52) compared to the arithmetic mean t-test (t=2.38).
 Therefore, the geometric mean shows a stronger association and would be the best method in order to detect as association between mortality and serum LDL.

+Choose appropriate analysis (4)

+Performed analysis that are valid (2)

+It is statistically much more precise not to have to dichotomize a continuous measurement (2)

+Total : 8/10